 - English is the language of international science and the language that is expected in all office conversations.
 You may use other languages for social interactions, but not for scientific discussions.
 It is to your benefit to practice conversing in English, whatever your comfort level is.

-- Though we are a computational group, and I understand the desire to work from home from time to time, please note that you are expected to be in office during standard office hours (9am-5pm) most of the time.
+- Though we are a computational group, and I understand the desire to work from home from time to time, please note that you are expected to be in office during typical office hours most of the time.
 A major part of research is being present for discussions with your adviser and group members, which may take place on an ad-hoc basis.

 - Doing a PhD is not just about research, but also about becoming a professional.
 That means professional standards of conduct applies.
 This means punctuality, properly managing the expectations of your adviser and colleagues, and delivering on your promises.
 If in doubt, consider what is acceptable in an future office environment with colleagues and bosses.